EnriqueSolarte/direct_360_FPE/readme.md

 ### Computing metadata

 Note that our formulation rely on monocular estimated camera poses, therefore the real scale of the odometry is missed.
-Additionally, since our primary source of geoemtry are estimated layouts from HorizonNet[3], the layout scale will vary with different camera heights.
-For these reasons, we additionally implemented ```main_compute_metadata.py```, which will cumpute these missed scales separatly, hence easly registering any sequence of estimated layout.
+Additionally, since every layout geometry is estimated from a monocular inference of HorizonNet[3], the layout scale is also missed.
+For these reasons, we additionally implemented ```main_compute_metadata.py```, which will cumpute these missed scales along with additional information isolated from the floor plan estimation.

 ```sh
 python main_compute_metadata.py --scene_list ./data/scene_list_pilot.txt --results ./test/